We have transitioned the data files from netCDF3 to netCDF4-classic format (transition date: Aug 14th).

 - NCAR 20th Century Reanalysis version 2 data documentation page.

-- NERSC Science Gateway to 20th Century Reanalysis version 2 selected ensemble member fields.
+- NERSC Science Gateway to 20th Century Reanalysis version 2 and version 2c selected ensemble member fields.

 - The Centre for Environmental Data Archival now has a copy of the 20CR dataset.

 - Technical documentation for T382 Global Forecast System.